Search

 Cold extraction technologies are the latest application in extraction lines.
 The cold extraction process enhances the flavor and texture while preserving the natural qualities of fresh products.

-The cold extraction process processes the whole fruit at room temperature, removing stems, seeds, and skin.
-The resulting puree is heated for a short period to deactivate enzymes.
+In the cold extraction process, the entire fruit is processed at room temperature, removing stems, seeds, and skin.
+The resulting puree is then heated for a short period to deactivate enzymes.
 This extraction process precedes enzymatic deactivation, allowing less pulp and seed contamination to pass into the puree.
 The result is higher production yield and improved puree quality.

 Yields obtained often exceed those obtained with hot extraction, such as in the case of strawberry puree, where the yield reaches 96%.
 A different extraction line is required for each type of fruit, and each case must be analyzed individually.
 For instance, in the case of mango puree, a pre-treatment is required to prevent the pulp’s oil from entering the puree.